Queer as Folk (British TV series)

-Queer as Folk is a 1999 British television series that chronicles the lives of three gay men living in Manchester's gay village around Canal Street.
+Queer as Folk is a 1999 British television series that chronicles the lives of three gay men living in Manchester's gay village around Canal Street, where it was also filmed.

 Initially running for eight episodes, a two-part follow up was shown in 2000.
 It was written by Russell T Davies and produced by Red Production Company for Channel 4.

 Background

 The title of the programme comes from a traditional Northern English saying, "there's nowt so queer as folk", meaning "there's nothing as strange as people", and is a word play on the modern-day English definition of "queer" as homosexual.
 The script had originally started life with the title Queer as Fuck but Queer as Folk was considered more suitable.

 Characters and plot

-The main characters are Stuart Allen Jones (Aidan Gillen), who is highly sexually active, and successfully so.
+The main characters are Stuart Allen Jones (Aidan Gillen) who is highly sexually active, and successfully so.
 His long-time friend Vince Tyler (Craig Kelly), who has a crush on Stuart, has less luck with men.
 15-year-old Nathan Maloney (Charlie Hunnam) is new to the gay scene but is not lacking in self-confidence.

-The producers say that Queer as Folk, although superficially a realistic depiction of gay urban life in the 1990s, is meant as a fantasy, and that Stuart, Vince, and Nathan are not so much characters as gay male archetypes.
+The producers stated that Queer as Folk, although superficially a realistic depiction of gay urban life in the 1990s, is meant as a fantasy and that Stuart, Vince, and Nathan are not so much characters as gay male archetypes.

 Stuart, an advertising executive, possesses intrinsic power, able to bend anything to his will.
 Stuart's principal characteristic is that he does whatever he wants, whenever he wants, however he wants.
-He blows up a car belonging to his friend Alexander's antagonistic mother (in the second series).
+He blows up a car belonging to his friend Alexander's antagonistic mother.
 He invites Vince's female colleague, who has a crush on closeted Vince, to Vince's birthday party and then introduces Vince's boyfriend.
 When offered a test drive of a Jeep by a car salesman who makes some homophobic comments, Stuart drives the car straight through the large window of the car dealership.